kleinbottle/swanlotus/content/blogs/most-scary-experience/most-scary-experience.md

 Deadened apathy.

+Losing your mojo.

+Finding your mojo.

+In tune with our zeitgeist.

 <https://www.youtube.com/watch?v=Iy99Zhp24LY>

 Dissociation is a condition in which your sense of self becomes detached from your bodily sensations.
 Bruce Greyson _After_